Skip to main content

 About

-I first wrote an 8 puzzle solver some years in my university Artificial Intelligence class.
-That version was a terminal program written in Python.
-The purpose of that project was to learn about – and then characterize the performance of – different search algorithms and heuristic functions.
-Feel free to get the code on Github.
+I first wrote an 8 puzzle solver some years ago in my university Artificial Intelligence class.
+That version was a terminal program written in Python, built to learn about – and then characterize the performance of – different search algorithms and heuristic functions.
+Feel free to get the code on GitHub.

-Above is a web port of my python project.
+The demo above is a from-scratch TypeScript reimplementation of that project.
 Enjoy solving puzzles and exploring the performance characteristics of different search algorithms!
 If you're interested in the details of the algorithms, keep reading.

 Search algorithms